sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/hardware_overview.md

 ### Frequency Bands
 The mosaic modules are multi-band, multi-constellation GNSS receivers.
-Below, are charts illustrating the frequency bands utilized by all the global navigation satellite systems and the ones supported by the mosaic-X5 module.
+Below, are charts illustrating the frequency bands utilized by all the global navigation satellite systems and the ones supported by the mosaic-X5 GNSS receiver.

 <figure markdown>